ahmed-n-abdeltwab/blog/_posts/2025-03-29-Backend-Communication-Fundamentals:Day-1-Notes.md

 #### **5️⃣ Uploading an Image Using Request-Response**
 **Two Approaches:**
 1. **Single Large Request**: Upload the entire image in one request.
-2. **Chunked Upload**: Split image into chunks and send multiple requests.
+2. **Chunked Upload**: Split the image into chunks and send them separately.
-   - ✅ Can pause & resume.
+   - ✅ Allows pause & resume functionality.
-   - ❌ Not as simple as a single request.
+   - ❌ Adds complexity compared to a single request.

-#### **6️⃣ When Request-Response Fails**
+#### **6️⃣ Limitations of Request-Response**
-- **Doesn’t work well for:**
+- **Not efficient for:**
-  - Notification services
-  - Chat applications
+  - Real-time applications (e.g., chat, notifications)
   - Long-running requests
-  - Client disconnections
+  - Handling client disconnections

 #### **7️⃣ Understanding cURL Response Chunking**
-- When using `curl -v --trace out.txt`, the response body arrives in chunks.
+- When using `curl -v --trace out.txt`, responses arrive in chunks due to TCP segmentation.
-- Default chunk size: **1388 bytes**, but varies (e.g., last chunk = 820 bytes).
+- Typical chunk size: **1388 bytes** (based on TCP Maximum Segment Size ≈ 1460 bytes).
 - **Why 1388 bytes?**
-  - Standard TCP Maximum Segment Size (MSS) ≈ **1460 bytes**.
+  - Standard TCP Maximum Segment Size (MSS) is **1460 bytes**.
-  - Some bytes used for TCP headers/options, leaving **1388 bytes for data**.
+  - Some bytes are reserved for TCP headers, leaving **1388 bytes for data**.
 - **Who controls this?**
-  - OS TCP stack negotiates MSS during the handshake.
+  - The OS’s TCP stack negotiates MSS during the handshake.
-  - Server may also influence chunk sizes based on network conditions.
+  - The server may adjust chunk sizes based on network conditions.

-📌 *Key takeaway:* Chunk sizes in cURL are determined by TCP segmentation, not curl or the server directly.
+📌 *Key takeaway:* TCP segmentation determines chunk sizes, not cURL or the server directly.

 ---

 ### **🔮 Next Steps**
 - Explore **Synchronous vs. Asynchronous Workloads**.
 - Compare **alternative communication patterns** like WebSockets & gRPC.
-- Dive into **REST vs. GraphQL vs. RPC** comparison.
+- Dive into **REST vs. GraphQL vs. RPC** comparisons.
-- Implement **real-world examples** of different backend communication methods.
+- Implement **real-world examples** of backend communication patterns.

 📢 *Stay tuned for more insights as I continue this course!* 🚀